Different Colours and Sizes of Poodles

 The Various Sizes of Poodles Today

 Please note that in all respects (except size) the various Poodles defined under each system should be exact replicas of the Standard (or FCI the Medium) Poodle.
-The 4 sizes recognized by the FCI and the 3 sizes recognized by countries other than the FCI are as follows:
+The 4 sizes recognised by the FCI and the 3 sizes recognised by countries other than the FCI are as follows:

 References and Further Reading

 2106 - Jane Harvey, "Poodles Large and Small" Published in Dog News Australia (Top Dog Media Pty Ltd Austral NSW) Issue 3, 2016 Page 10

 Hayes Blake Hoyt - 'Your Poodle' Published by Popular Dogs Publishing Co Ltd, Great Britain 1952.
 Chapter 1 'Outline of History' Pages 16 - 18